Inquiry into the use of the term good faith in civil penalty and criminal offence provisions in Commonwealth legislation

 The Attorney-General's Department is conducting an inquiry into use of the term good faith in civil penalty and criminal offence provisions in Commonwealth legislation (including delegated legislation).

 We invite public submissions on the topics raised in our consultation paper.
-Submissions close Friday 23 July 2021.
+The timeframe to provide submissions and comments has been extended.
+Submissions now close Friday 13 August 2021.

 Terms of reference